 Individual members of a codelist or enumeration (“listed values”) are generally meaningful only in a given context (or “container”), which is a specific (named) enumeration.
 The context corresponds to an attribute concept.

-The sub-clauses below discuss modeling considerations.
-For format considerations, see clause B-13.4
+The sub-clauses below discuss modelling considerations.
+For format considerations, see clause B-13.4.

 Choosing to use a codelist or enumeration type